St. Jacob's Church was first mentioned in 1226 and belonged to the German bishop Albert in Riga. A limestone hospital church

 to Livonia.
 The name "Helge And" (meaning Holy Ghost) comes from the infirmary which lay to the south of the church.*

-So far during the rebuilding of the site I have only written about the small ruins.
+So far I have only written about the small ruins.
 The biggest ruins are really big.
 St. Karin is the

 biggest if all associated buildings such as the monastery are included.
 For a week each year, the church allows all medieval people to use the ruin as a restaurant and pub.

 The Medieval Week was started by the Swedish Church in Visby.